 1. Learning how to ski requires good physical condition.
 Skiing is a dynamic sport and you need strong quad muscles and a good core strength.
 Balance is important too as you will do best if you are comfortable and centered on your skis or snowboard.
-So do your sit ups and some squats in preparation before for your first ski lesson.
+See our Guide to Ski Fitness, do your sit ups and squats in preparation before for your first ski lesson.
 A flexible fluid athletic stance is important in skiing, you don’t want to be stiff on your skis – and you don’t want to be sore the next day.

 2. Get a lesson.
 Learn to ski from the experts.
 Don’t let your friend convince you that you can just get a on chairlift and manage your way down the mountain.
 This is a recipe for disaster, or at least injury to you or your friendship.
 Ski instructors take you from the first step of familiarizing you with your ski equipment to standing and sliding on your skis or board, to gliding down a very gentle beginner slope before you ever load a lift.
 Proper ski technique is important from the start – arms in front, knees slightly bent, eyes forward, quiet upper body.